wfraser/tokio-fastcgi/NOTES.md

 - [x] parse bytes as FastCGI records
 - [x] group FastCGI records into request header
-- [ ] after raising the request header, deliver body records through the request object
+- [x] after raising the request header, deliver body records through the request object
-- [ ] handle response body records and pass them back to the socket
+- [x] handle response body records and pass them back to the socket
-- [ ] close the socket when no requests are in flight
+- [x] close the socket when no requests are in flight

-Observations: implementing the control flow in a `filter_map` isn't going to work well because the return value of handling each record can't be a future, and for things like the body (stdin/data) records, it should be the result of doing a Sender::send(...), which is a `Future<Item = Sink, ...>`.

-Instead, `FastcgiServer` will probably have to implement `Stream<Item = FastcgiRequest>` manually, by having its `poll` call the underlying `Framed` stream's `poll` in a loop until the request headers are all received.
-Subsequent calls to `poll` will drive delivery of body records.

-Probably best to check what `Framed` does in its `poll`, since it is doing something similar.

----

-Update 2017-02-07: I have the last 3 bullet points implemented in a hacky way now at least, using tokio-proto again.

-The major pain points now are:
+Now that these are done, the major pain points now are:

 - No way (as far as I can tell) to indicate that tokio-proto should close the connection, so I have to raise an error to do this.